-- Expanding the offer of health behaviour support for social housing residents by continuing to work with housing associations through the Health and Housing Partnership. - Working with housing associations to identify and support tenants with asthma, COPD and other respiratory conditions. - Expanding the number of businesses, public organisations and voluntary sectors organisations that actively signpost residents to the local authority 'energy and water advice for residents' and support eligible residents to access local and national support schemes, such as the 'Warm Home Discount', 'Energy Company Obligation', and 'Warm Homes Bedford Borough'.

-- Continuing to support the implementation of the 2021-26 Housing Strategy, including efforts to increase housing supply and reduce rough-sleeping. - Improving access to drug and alcohol services for people who are experiencing homelessness or living in supported accommodation.
+- Expanding the offer of health behaviour support for social housing residents by continuing to work with housing associations through the Health and Housing Partnership. - Working with housing associations to identify and support tenants with asthma, COPD, and other respiratory conditions, to ensure their condition is not exacerbated by living in a cold or damp home. - Expanding the number of businesses, public organisations and voluntary sectors organisations that actively signpost residents to the local authority 'energy and water advice for residents' and support eligible residents to access local and national support schemes, such as the 'Warm Home Discount', 'Energy Company Obligation', and 'Better Housing Better Health'. - Continuing to support the implementation of the 2021-26 Housing Strategy, including efforts to increase housing supply and reduce rough sleeping. - Improving access to drug and alcohol and mental health services for people who are experiencing homelessness or living in supported accommodation.